Andries Oosthuizen

 Andries Oosthuizen (born c.
 1954) is a South African professional golfer.
 He played on the European Tour from 1974 to 1977 and finished tied for 12th place in the 1975 Open Championship.

 Amateur career

-Oosthuizen won the 1973 South African Amateur beating Coen Dreyer 3 & 2 in the final.
+Oosthuizen won the 1973 South African Amateur beating Coen Dreyer, 3 and 2, in the final.
 Later in the year he finished runner-up to George Harvey at the South African Tour's Qualifying School and he turned professional in November 1973.